bsdimp/freebsd-git-docs/MFC.md

    fixup(s).  `git bisect` is also able to cope with this model via `git bisect skip`.

-2. We could adopt a consistent style for describing merges and write our own tooling to wrap around `git cherry` to determine the list of eligible commits.
+2. We could adopt a consistent style for describing MFCs and write our own tooling to wrap around `git cherry` to determine the list of eligible commits.
 A simple approach here might be to use the syntax from `git cherry-pick -x`, but require that a squashed